A Complete Guide to Customer Acquisition: How to Get More Customers & Understand CAC

 Need inspiration?
 Here are three examples of this customer acquisition method in the real world:

-And the invoicing and accounting software Freshbooks has an affiliate program that pays its affiliates up to $10 per free trial and up to $200 for each new paying customer.
+And FreshBooks, an invoicing and accounting software platform, runs an affiliate program that pays up to $10 per free trial signup and up to $200 for each new paying customer.

-Online creators, existing customers, freelance accountants, and business consultants are ideal for this opportunity, which makes this a marketing channel and a customer acquisition strategy that never stops expanding.
+Online creators, existing customers, freelance accountants, and business consultants are ideal partners—turning this affiliate program into a scalable customer acquisition channel that continues to grow over time.

 How to Improve Your Customer Acquisition Process (and Lower CAC)